jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2025-03-22-Cranberry-Physics.md

 - Change Jolt to use 32bit for ObjectLayer, this can be done using `-DOBJECT_LAYER_BITS=32` cmake config
 - Limit maximum number of Engine Object Layers to `26(0-25)`.
 This is to use the higher 26 bits of ObjectLayer as body response mask for both simulation and query combined.
 - Use `one bit` for determining whether the mask has simulation response in it.
 Why simulation instead of query?
-This can be used to quickly reject simulation request if the there the body is never used for simulation.
-Where as for query if needs additional checks if sim is enabled to be sure if body needs to respond.
+This can be used to quickly reject simulation request if the body is never used for simulation.
+Where as for query it needs additional checks if sim is enabled to be sure if body needs to respond.
 - Use `5bits` for storing the body's Object layer itself
 - ObjectLayer filter will filter layers coarsely
 - `BodyFilter` or `SimShapeFilter` filters the based on body's sim or query response mask based on the filter used.